Beware of romanticized parables that convince you to adopt a dangerous financial strategy devoid of any reality in today’s world.

 However, for most people, this parable has become a risky and convenient excuse for sloth and poor financial planning.

-If you haven’t heard the “Mexican Fisherman” parable, it goes like this:
+If you haven’t heard the “Mexican Fisherman” story, it goes like this:

 A businessman stood at the pier of a small coastal Mexican village when a small boat with just one fisherman docked.
 Inside the small boat were several large yellow-fin tuna.
 The American complimented the Mexican on the quality of his fish.
 "How long did it take to catch them?" the businessman asked.
 "Only a bit," the Mexican replied.
 "Why don't you stay out longer and catch more fish?" the businessman then asked.
 "I have enough to support my family's immediate needs," the Mexican said.
 "But," the businessman asked, "what do you do with the rest of your time?"
 The "Mexican Fisherman" said, "I sleep late, play with my children, take a siesta with my wife, take evening strolls to the village, where I sip wine and play guitar with my amigos.
 I have a full and busy life, señor."
 The businessman scoffed, "I have a Harvard MBA, and I could help you.
 You should spend more time fishing, and with the proceeds, you buy a bigger boat, and with the proceeds from the bigger boat, you could buy several boats.
 Eventually, you would have a fleet of fishing boats.
 Instead of selling your catch to a middleman, you could sell directly to the consumers, eventually opening your own cannery.
 You would need to work a bit longer and harder in the big city, but you would control everything."
 The "Mexican Fisherman" asked, "But señor, how long will this all take?"
 To which the businessman replied, "Five to ten years."
 "But what then, señor?"
 The businessman laughed and said, "Well, that's the best part.
 When the time is right, you would sell your company and become very rich; you would make millions."
 "Millions, señor?
 Then what?"
 The businessman said slowly, "Then you would retire, move to a small coastal fishing village, where you would sleep late, play with your kids, take a siesta with your wife, take evenings strolls to the village, where you could sip wine and play guitar with your amigos…"